Delete and recover an Azure Log Analytics workspace

 - Permanently delete your workspace.

-- Create a new workspace using the same workspace name.
+- Create a new workspace by using the same workspace name.

-After the deletion call is successfully completed on the back end, you can restore the workspace and complete the permanent delete operation in one of the methods suggested earlier.
+After the deletion call is successfully completed on the back end, you can restore the workspace and finish the permanent delete operation by using one of the methods suggested earlier.

-If you delete your resource group and your workspace included, you can see the deleted workspace in Open recycle bin page, however the recovery operation will fail with error code 404 since the resource group does not exist -- Re-create your resource group and try the recovery again.
+If you deleted your resource group and your workspace was included, you can see the deleted workspace on the Open recycle bin page.
+The recovery operation will fail with the error code 404 because the resource group doesn't exist.
+Re-create your resource group and try the recovery again.